adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #176 Need to continue working on this.
 No stopping now.
 Need to wrap up.

-$177 Going to make some more progress tomorrow.
+#177 Going to make some more progress tomorrow.

+#178 Found a great vidoe on Web3 and full-stack that am following along on.